DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-20-caching-in-the-distributed-system.md

 1. Write-through cache

-    A write-through cache means that updating data on both cache and database at the same time.
+    A write-through cache means that updating data on both cache and database synchronously.
+It means that systems have to wait for the database or cache complete their writes before moving to the next tasks of cache or database.

     Some trade-off characteristics of Write-through cache:
     1. Benefits